Do adult nursing students get the access to teaching staff they need?

 Where do communication gaps occur?

-Students describe emails going unanswered and changes to teaching communicated late, which depresses engagement.
-Adult nursing feedback often points to fragmented ownership of information and uncertainty about who to contact when.
+Communication gaps waste time and erode confidence.
+Students describe emails going unanswered and teaching changes being communicated late, echoing wider concerns about staff communication in adult nursing, while adult nursing feedback often points to fragmented ownership of information and uncertainty about who to contact.
 Providers should set and publish response-time expectations, name an owner per module for updates, send a short weekly “what changed and why” update, and route urgent clinical queries through a monitored inbox with escalation to the programme office.
+That gives students a reliable route to help and reduces avoidable chasing.

 How accessible are staff for adult nursing students?

-Part-time and mature students juggle shifts and caring.
+Flexible access matters most for part-time and mature students who are juggling shifts and caring responsibilities.
 Access improves when timetables include early-evening slots, predictable drop-ins, and explicit cover when named staff are unavailable.
 Offer multiple channels: bookable short consultations, monitored discussion boards, and visible asynchronous options for students on placement.
 Ensure accessible routes for disabled students, such as captions for recorded Q&A and written follow-ups to verbal guidance.
-Track missed or late replies and resolve via a light-touch escalation path.
+Track missed or late replies and resolve them through a light-touch escalation path, so students are not penalised for being off campus or on placement.

 Why does response time to queries matter?